Three levels of leadership model

 The Three Levels of Leadership is a leadership model formulated in 2011 by James Scouller.
-Designed as a practical tool for developing a person's leadership presence, knowhow and skill, it aims to summarize what leaders have to do, not only to bring leadership to their group or organization, but also to develop themselves technically and psychologically as leaders.
+Designed as a practical tool for developing a person's leadership presence, know-how and skill.
+It aims to summarize what leaders have to do, not only to bring leadership to their group or organization, but also to develop themselves technically and psychologically as leaders.
 It has been classified as an "integrated psychological" theory of leadership.
 It is sometimes known as the 3P model of leadership (the three Ps standing for Public, Private and Personal leadership).

 The Three Levels of Leadership model attempts to combine the strengths of older leadership theories (i.e. traits, behavioral/styles, situational, functional) while addressing their limitations and, at the same time, offering a foundation for leaders wanting to apply the philosophies of servant leadership and "authentic leadership".

 Limitations of older leadership theories

 In reviewing the older leadership theories, Scouller highlighted certain limitations in relation to the development of a leader's skill and effectiveness: